 Flap reconstruction makes use of a woman’s own tissue — including skin, fat, and occasionally muscle — to reconstruct the breast.
 That tissue and skin can be obtained from a variety of places, and the area and method we choose will depend on factors such as the amount and quality of tissue available as well as the patient’s preference.

-TRAM flap reconstruction, the most common of these methods, involves using tissue from the area below the belly button.
+Pedicled TRAM flap reconstruction, the original method, involves using tissue from the area below the belly button.
 The skin, fat, and at least one abdominal muscle are tunneled underneath the skin upward into the breast area but remain attached to their blood vessels in the abdomen.
 This allows the transferred tissue to continue to get its blood supply from where it originated, making it the simplest of the flap procedures.
 The downside is that it requires sacrificing muscle, which potentially can affect function in the abdominal region.

-At MSK, our overall approach is to sacrifice the least amount of abdominal muscle possible, or in some cases no muscle at all, and we can do that using two newer reconstructive techniques — the free TRAM flap and DIEP flap.
-These procedures involve the relocation not only of tissue but also of the tissue’s blood supply, which means that microvascular surgery techniques are required to complete them.
+At MSK, our overall approach is to sacrifice the least amount of abdominal muscle possible to preserve abdominal function, and in most cases no muscle at all.
+We can do that using either — the free muscle-sparing TRAM flap or free DIEP flap.
+These procedures involve the relocation of tissue and also reconnecting the tissue’s blood supply, which means that microvascular surgery techniques are required to complete them.
 [Microvascular surgery refers to surgery that’s performed on very small blood vessels using an operating-room microscope and a variety of tiny, special instruments.]
-In a free TRAM flap, very little muscle is removed, and in DIEP flap the entire abdominal muscle can be spared.
+In a free muscle-sparing TRAM flap, very little muscle is removed, and in DIEP flap no muscle is spared at all.

 What are the benefits of using your own tissue for breast reconstruction?